wade-cheng/HandMouse/README.md

 When the user presses `Button 1` (configured in settings), they will open a menu to control clicking.
 This is a radial menu for left, middle, and right clicking, with a deadzone.
 Releasing `Button 1` in the dead zone cancels any action. releasing `Button 1` in the left, middle, or right buttons presses that button on the computer.
 Holding the selection of a button double clicks that button on the computer.

 When the user presses `Button 2`, they will open a menu to control miscellaneous actions and settings.
 This is also a radial menu, and releasing in the dead zone also cancels any actions.
-Releasing `Button 2` the pause/resume button or the mouse/joystick button will toggle those features.
+Releasing `Button 2`, the pause/resume button, or the mouse/joystick button will toggle those features.

 ```mermaid
 stateDiagram-v2